erlang/otp/system/doc/programming_examples/funs.md

 ## Funs and Module Lists

 The following examples show a dialogue with the Erlang shell.
-All the higher order functions discussed are exported from the module `lists`.
+All the higher order functions discussed are exported from the module `m:lists`.

 ### map

-`map` takes a function of one argument and a list of terms:
+`lists:map/2` takes a function of one argument and a list of terms:

 ```erlang
 map(F, [H|T]) -> [F(H)|map(F, T)];
 map(F, [])    -> [].
 ```